livz/livz.github.io/_posts/2016-02-23-binary-master-lieutenant-2.md

 as level3 with password     [REDACTED]
 ```

 That's it for now.
-It the [next level]() we'll look at a new calss of issues - command injection vulnerabilities.
+It the [next level](https://livz.github.io/2016/03/02/binary-master-lieutenant-3.html) we'll look at a new calss of issues - _command injection vulnerabilities_.